Manny-Munoz/GNS3-Networking-Project/readme.md

 ## ⚖️ License

+This project is licensed under the following terms:

+- **Scripts and code**: Licensed under GNU General Public License v3.0 (GPL-3.0).
+See the `LICENSE` file for details.
+- **Documentation**: Licensed under Creative Commons Attribution-ShareAlike 4.0 International (CC BY-SA 4.0).
+See the `LICENSE` file for details.

-This project is for educational and personal use.
-The Cisco IOS images and the operating systems used have their own licenses.
+Note: The operating systems and Cisco IOS images referenced in this project are not included and are subject to their own licensing terms.

----